syncfusion-content/wpf-docs/wpf/Featured-samples.md

 ## GitHub Demos

-You can explore Syncfusion WPF controls using [GitHb WPF demos](https://github.com/syncfusion/wpf-demos) where all wpf demos are configured using `NuGet` to run without installing Syncfusion WPF Studio.
+You can explore Syncfusion WPF controls using [GitHub WPF demos](https://github.com/syncfusion/wpf-demos) where all wpf demos are configured using `NuGet` to run without installing Syncfusion WPF Studio.

 N> Explore Syncfusion Controls in [GitHub](https://github.com/syncfusion/wpf-demos).